louiselessel/Shaders-on-raspberry-pi4/README.md

 NOTE:
 Currently only fragment shaders (.fs files) are implemented.
-You can delete the work-in-progress folder.
-I use that for experiments, they are not guaranteed to work.

 Thank you to Paddy Gaunt (@paddywwoof) for excellent help and advice on implementing this.